-In between webinars and eBooks there was blogging… lots of blogging (and even this awesome t-shirt!).
 What were the most popular posts?
 Have a look below for our top blogs about virtual desktops powered by OpenStack.

 In recent blogs, I’ve discussed alternatives to VDI that focused on running desktops on dedicated hardware in the data center.
 But, not all users’ requirements justify the expense of powerful workstations.
 For task workers and knowledge workers, VDI can be a viable solution.
 The trick is, how do you combatthe high cost and complexity of VDI?

 Thankfully, IT now has access to technology that can help mitigate the cost and complexity of VDI.
 The solution comes bundled in an open source wrapper called OpenStack.

 Of all the well-known names in virtual desktops, two consistently take the cake: VMware and Citrix.
 Other big players like Microsoft, Oracle, and Red Hat have been scratching at their heels for years, but all have yet to make a significant dent in the VDI duopoly that is defined by VMware and Citrix.
 Perhaps, however, the tide is beginning to change.
 There’s a new game in town, sneaking up through the ranks of open source software, and it has the potential to turn VDI on its head.

 Mastering the potential of the public or a private cloud is probably a hot topic around your IT department’s water cooler.
 And, where there are conversations about cloud, there are often conversations about OpenStack.